-In the Book of Revelation, we read how God’s wrath will one day be poured out upon the enemies of His people as they gather together to fight in a place called Armageddon.
-The verse explicitly states that Armageddon is a Hebrew word (Rev.16:16).
+According to Revelation, God’s wrath will one day be poured out upon the enemies of His people as they gather to fight in a place called Armageddon.
+The verse explicitly states that Armageddon is a Hebrew word (see Rev 16:16).

-The word, “Armageddon” is actually two Hebrew words, combined and then transliterated into Greek (har and magido).
-First word is הר (pronounced har) which means simply “mountain”.
-The second word, מגידו (pronounced Magido), has an uncertain meaning, but probably comes from the Hebrew root גדד (pronounced gadad), which carries the basic meaning of “invasion”.
+The word “Armageddon” is actually two Hebrew words combined and then transliterated into Greek (har and magido).
+First word is הר (har) which means “mountain.”
+The second word, מגידו (Magido), has an uncertain meaning but probably comes from the Hebrew root גדד (gadad), which carries the basic meaning of “invasion.”

-The powerful Jewish imagery of Armageddon in Book of Revelation foreshadows a time when Gentile kings of the world (as represented by the first century Roman Empire) will be ultimately defeated by Israel’s God through His Jewish Christ.
-Through this judgement of God, the Great Roman Empire and all subsequent enemies of God’s people will be no more.
-There are even more hidden treasures just waiting for you to unearth when you begin to read the scriptures from a Jewish perspective.
+The powerful Jewish imagery of Armageddon in Revelation foreshadows a time when Gentile kings of the world (as represented by the first-century Roman Empire) will be defeated by Israel’s God through His Jewish Christ.
+Through this judgment of God, the Great Roman Empire and all subsequent enemies of God’s people will be no more.
+There are even more hidden treasures just waiting to be unearthed when you begin to read the Scriptures from a Jewish perspective.